xuhuihuang/GME_tutorials/README.md

 Tutorials for non-Markovian dynamic models (qMSM and IGME) to study protein dynamics.

 ### Content
-There are step-by-step Jupyter notebooks that build GME-based non-Markovian dynamic models (qMSM and IGME) in two peptide systems: the alanine dipeptide and villin headpiece.
+You'll find below step-by-step Jupyter notebooks that guide the construction of GME-based non-Markovian dynamic models (qMSM and IGME) in two peptide systems: the alanine dipeptide and villin headpiece.

-**For the alanine dipeptide system:**
+**A. For the alanine dipeptide system:**

 1. Featurization. [link to notebook](tutorials/alanine_dipeptide/Featurization.ipynb)
 3. Cross-validation with GMRQ. [link to notebook](tutorials/alanine_dipeptide/Cross_Validation.ipynb)